Cat Abscess Treatment – How To Treat It And Can You Do It At Home?

-Your kitty may be in pain, but that doesn’t mean that it will allow you to help it.
-It’s very likely scared and panicked.
+Your kitty may be in pain, but that doesn’t mean that he will allow you to help.
 Be patient and gentle with your furball.
-You might need to wrap the cat in a towel to prevent it from scratching or running away.
+You might need to wrap your cat in a towel to prevent him from scratching or running away.

 Apply A Warm Compress